 Some days, I feel that there could be more than that of my daily life.
 I get up in the morning and check my phone.
 Not just for the time but to see if I missed something while I was sleeping.
 I then dread something that went wrong at work and then I dash to fix it.
 Work is well…work.
 Some days it’s very automatic, other days there is just too much going on.
 And that happens, I am back and it’s dark already.

-Sometimes I used to wonder what all could have happened in that day if I don’t go to work.
+Sometimes I used to wonder what could have happened that day if I don’t go to work.
 Maybe I could go to a water park.
 Or sit with friends and watch a movie, but then my friends aren’t free either.
-I don’t like to cook because I am tired or short on time but maybe I will enjoy it otherwise.

 And then we took a vacation to Italy and saw how so many people do it there.
 You know…life.
 Italians say we don’t enjoy life.
 That’s quite true sometimes I believe.

 Never did I ever sit at a café at three in the afternoon and had wine.
-It has been a while to even sit with friends after work at home without an agenda.
+It has been a while since I sat with friends after work at home without an agenda.
 Or make food from scratch, the traditional way.
 There is so much more to life and it’s really very simple.

 You must experience a boring day in Italy, rather in Tuscany.
 Your day should consist of getting up to catch on a breakfast of some croissant and espresso in the morning.
 Go to a nearby lake or the beach afterward.
 Just enjoy looking at the blue shining sea and the ferries that pass regularly or swim.